 Surprising omissions of wild edible plants in the primary literature surveyed for Appalachia in regards to “choice” greens include no mention of Honewort (Cryptotaenia canadensis), Chickweed (Stellaria media), Quickweed (Galinsoga spp.), Violets (Viola spp.), Beggar’s ticks (Bidens spp.) and Wood Nettle (Laportea canadensis).
 Only a few of these vegetables are mentioned later in the literature including Violets (Banks, 1953; Perry, 1974).
-The Cherokee tended historically to abstain from the use of introduced plants as far as we know.
+The Cherokee tended historically to abstain from the use of introduced plants as far as i can tell.
 Only seven out of 55 introduced wild edible plants were shown to be used by them in the sources above.

 Many plants that were in use have no doubt not been discovered in my research and/or not noticed or reported by early travelers/researchers in Appalachia.
 The Native Americans seem to have made much more extensive use of wild plants than settlers.
 Studies of personal histories by settlers might turn up more plants.
 However, understanding the plants referred to by settlers might be hampered by reliance on varied common names only.
 Trained scholars with knowledge of scientific names have not published studies of settler diets to the degree that Cherokee diets have been covered.

 Many more plants that have not been mentioned are also used regularly by contemporary foragers (Couplan, 1998; Gillespie, 1959).
 Gillespie lists 185 different plants total as wild foods of Appalachia.
 Most of all the plants mentioned formerly by others are included.
 In addition he lists unusual plants such as Clearweed (Pilea pumila), Crab Grass (Digitaria sanguinalis), Quackgrass (Agropyron repens syn Elymus repens) seeds and Trilliums (Trillium spp.).
 Six informants of Banks (1953) stated that there was no food use for Trilliums.
 Trilliums are often rare and special wildflowers and i personally eschew and encourage you to never use them for food or anything else for that matter!
 Harvesting rare plants is a genuine concern both for straight species and particularly limited subspecies and varieties. i hope more and more to disabuse folks of overgeneralization at the genus and species level in regards to what is fit and ethical to harvest when such plants may be present.
-Natureserv is an excellent resource for assessing what rare plants may be in your area.
+Natureserv and United Plants Savers are excellent resources for assessing what rare plants may be in your area.

 The uses of widely naturalized plants from Eurasia with long held traditions might be assumed to have continued with the settlers that came from there (Erichsen-Brown, 1989; Gillespie, 1986; Lovelock, 1973).
 Some of these plants include Asteraceae members Dandelion (Taraxacum spp.), Chickory (Cichorium intybus) and Burdock (Arctium spp.).
 Queen Anne’s lace (Daucus carota) Apiaceae, Nettles (Urtica dioica) Urticaceae and various members of the Brassica family were probably used as well.
 Comfrey (Symphytum officinale) and Borage (Borago officinalis) from the Boraginaceae have been used traditionally in Europe for generations.
 However, internal use is now often discouraged due to potential liver toxic effects from pyrrolizidine alkaloids.